GenomicsAotearoa/shell-for-bioinformatics/docs/5_inspectmanipulate2.md

     !!! info ""

     - `n:` This option suppresses the default output.
 Normally, sed prints every line of the input file to the standard output.
 The -n option tells sed to not print anything unless explicitly instructed to do so.
-    - '5p': This is the command within sed.
+    - `'5p'`: This is the command within sed.
 The 5 specifies the line number, and p stands for print.
 So, 5p means "print the 5th line".

 !!! terminal-2 "We can provide any number of additional lines to print using `-e` option.
-This tells sed to execute the next command line argument as sed program Let's print line 2 and 5,"
+This tells sed to execute the next command line argument as sed program.
+Let's print line 2 and 5,"

     ```bash
     sed -n -e '2p' -e '5p' example.bed